-- A list of landlords will be needed to make existing and proposed regulations below effective. - This may be best considered as a regional action. - Staff reviewed the City of Aberdeen's program, which appears to focus primarily on inspections of rental property for maintenance and upkeep (See Appendices 2 and 3). - Staff reviewed the City of Auburn's program, which appears to be combination of inspections of rental property for maintenance and upkeep with tenant information that we are addressing through Ordinance No. O2022-012 Rental Housing Code (See Appendices 4 and 5). - Staff reviewed the City of Tacoma's program, which appears to be a provisional rental property license program intended to address the small percentage of housing that is deemed unsafe for renters and bring that housing into compliance with the RLTA (See Appendix 7). - Staff reviewed the City of Tukwila's program, which appears focus primarily licensing rental properties for an ongoing inspection program for maintenance and upkeep (See Appendix 8). - Initially the City's program will focus only on establishing a registration for multifamily developments with five or more units in a complex. - It would be similar to the City of Lacey's Residential Building Rental Registration Program (LMC 14.02) (five (5) or more rental units required registration in the City's program, see Appendix 1) and the City of Burien's Residential Housing Inspection Program (BMC 5.62, see Appendix 6), which requires a business license as well as inspections every three years for all rental properties:
+- A list of landlords will be needed to make existing and proposed regulations effective. - Staff reviewed the City of Aberdeen's program, which appears to focus primarily on inspections of rental property for maintenance and upkeep (See Appendices 2 and 3). - Staff reviewed the City of Auburn's program, which appears to be combination of inspections of rental property for maintenance and upkeep with tenant information that the City Council addressed through Ordinance No. O2022-012 Rental Housing Code (See Appendices 4 and 5). - Staff reviewed the City of Tacoma's program, which appears to be a provisional rental property license program intended to address the small percentage of housing that is deemed unsafe for renters and bring that housing into compliance with the RLTA (See Appendix 7). - Staff reviewed the City of Tukwila's program, which appears focus primarily licensing rental properties for an ongoing inspection program for maintenance and upkeep (See Appendix 8). - Initially the City's program will focus only on establishing a registration for multifamily developments with five or more units in a complex. - It would be similar to the City of Lacey's Residential Building Rental Registration Program (LMC 14.02) (five (5) or more rental units required registration in the City's program, see Appendix 1) and the City of Burien's Residential Housing Inspection Program (BMC 5.62, see Appendix 6), which requires a business license as well as inspections every three years for all rental properties: